-Bison is the fastest growing meat market in the United States today, as more and more consumers discover the delicious taste and many health and environmental benefits of bison meat.
-In 2007, consumer demand for bison meat grew 17 percent, the fourth straight year of double digit growth.
+Bison is the fastest-growing meat market in the United States today, as more and more consumers discover the delicious taste and many health and environmental benefits of bison meat.

 Here are some things to think about if you're considering getting started in raising bison.

 One of the most common causes of failure in the bison industry is a lack of proper facilities.
 Tall, strong exterior fencing is an absolute requirement before bringing a bison home.
 Full-grown bison bulls weigh up to 2000 pounds, yet can jump 5–6 feet from a standstill and may push or rub against fences and posts.
 The Texas Bison Association recommends seven-foot posts with high tensile wire.
 Fences in areas where the bison will be worked should be tall, sturdy, and easy to climb, for the safety of human handlers.

 Just as important as good fencing is good stocking and management practices.
 A bison that gets it into its head to leave is a large and powerful enough animal that it might just find a way.
 With good pasture, water, and room to roam, bison are much more likely to stay put, and content bison are also less likely than cattle to "worry" a fence.

 Bison can be stocked at about the same rate as cattle, even at slightly higher rates, because they are more efficient grazers.
 Bison spread out more evenly over pasture than cattle and can survive on marginal range that would starve cattle, though in the interest of producing the finest product, this is not recommended.

 Bison are happiest in large spaces.
 In the wild, bison move about two miles per day to graze.
 (One square mile is 640 acres.)
 On a smaller acreage, bison can be kept happy through pasture rotation.
 The easiest way to move them is to open up the gates and let them move themselves.